Stablecoins and Their Role in Digital Payments

 b.
 By enabling near-instant transfers at a lower cost

 c.
-By requiring physical bank branches for each transaction
+By requiring physical bank branches for each transaction - What role do stablecoins play in decentralized finance (DeFi)?

 a.
 They are not used in DeFi platforms